-Administrators and teachers will engage in Professional learning on the topics of: Hybrid learning, use of technology, Cultural Responsiveness.
+WF Health, Well-Being, and Academics, Our focus for students and staff Administrators and teachers will engage in Professional learning on the topics of: Hybrid learning, use of technology, Cultural Responsiveness.
 Progress Monitoring Continual update of google ELL Resource folder to include NYSED RBERN ELL Progress monitoring resources and NYSED resources as they are made available to districts.
-ELLs will be progress monitored by teachers using: RTI literacy assessments (K-5); SuccessMaker ELA and Math (K-8); NYSED RBERN Progress monitoring resources; in-home language as needed. • • ✓ Educational Technology Provide students with opportunity to utilize technology during inschool sessions to assist with using technology, WiFi, flash drives when remote learning.
-Provide students with flash drives to include texts, document templates, etc. related to learning when WiFi not available. • 1 ✓ Students with Interrupted/Inconsistent Formal Education (SIFE) Teachers will continue to utilize MLS Screening for SIFE to place students in programs to support their language and academic needs.
+ELLs will be progress monitored by teachers using: RTI literacy assessments (K-5); SuccessMaker ELA and Math (K-8); NYSED RBERN Progress monitoring resources; in-home language as needed.
+Image: A set of the set of the Educational Technology Provide students with opportunity to utilize technology during inschool sessions to assist with using technology, WiFi, flash drives when remote learning.
+Provide students with flash drives to include texts, document templates, etc. related to learning when WiFi not available.
+Students with Interrupted/Inconsistent Formal Education (SIFE) Teachers will continue to utilize MLS Screening for SIFE to place students in programs to support their language and academic needs.
 SIFE students will be scheduled for increased in-person learning (4 days each week - 1 day online learning) until full in-person learning is implemented.
-4 Emergent Multilingual Learners in Prekindergarten The Emergent Multilingual Learner Profile will be completed during the registration process when a parent brings their child to the registration office.
+Emergent Multilingual Learners in Prekindergarten The Emergent Multilingual Learner Profile will be completed during the registration process when a parent brings their child to the registration office.
 When a parent registers their child for UPK and the child is not present, the Coordinator of UPK or certified designee will work with the parent and child to complete the Emergent Multilingual Learner Profile.
-Coordinator of UPK will ensure EMLs receive instruction in their home language during remote/hybrid learning. •
+Coordinator of UPK will ensure EMLs receive instruction in their home language during remote/hybrid learning.